Here’s the deal on Clematis flower care! The Clematis vine – is a gorgeous plant in any garden.

-Clematis grown in tubs or 10-inch pots make movable terrace and garden features.
+Clematis grown in pots or tubs make movable terrace and garden features.

 Start small plants in 5-inch pots and plunge them into the ground.
 As growth progresses, move them to larger containers.
 Once a healthy specimen develops, move plants to any desired location.

 Place drainage material in the bottom of the pot or tub and fill the container with rich soil.
-To the soil add leaf mold, lime and bone meal.
-Feed frequently, water well and encourage strong growth by growing the vines in a sunny location.
+To the soil, add leaf mold, lime, and bone meal powder.
+Feed frequently, water well, and encourage strong growth by growing the vines in a sunny location.

-Plants can grow in pots for years, and good results achieved in one or two seasons.
+You can grow Clematis plants in pots for years, and good results are achieved in the first year or two.

-In southern areas, winter the pots or tubs in the ground.
-In northern regions mound the plants with sharp sand covered with leaves or salt hay.
+In southern areas, in winter, the pots or tubs are in the ground.
+In northern regions, mound the plants with sharp sand covered with leaves or salt hay.

 Growing Clematis Indoors

-After flowering, cut the vine back, remove it from the pot and shake excess soil from the roots.
+After flowering, cut back the vine, remove it from the pot and shake excess soil from the roots.
 Place it in a cool place for at least a month-long dormant period.

 Then repot for continued indoor growing or plant outdoors in spring for summer blooming.

-Nurserymen and clematis specialists list nicely developed vines at modest cost.
-However, you may want to try your hand at propagating, using one or all of the three methods outlined below.
+Nurserymen and clematis specialists list nicely developed vines at a modest cost.
+However, you may want to try your hand at propagating using one or all of the three methods outlined below.

 Rooting From Cuttings

-In early summer, take cuttings of half-ripened wood, plant in sand and kept well shaded until rooted.
+In early summer, take cuttings of half-ripened wood, plant in sand, and keep well-shaded until rooted.